Bridge the Gap Between CV and NLP! A Gradient-based Textual Adversarial Attack Framework: Framework

-We fine-tune a local BERT model and then adopt it as the encoder.
-For each input sample, we propagate it forward to calculate the current loss, and then perform backward propagation to obtain the gradients of the loss with respect to the token embeddings of input.
-The gradients are then employed to update the token embeddings (one step of perturbation).
-We solve the following optimization problem to find perturbations:
+\looseness=-1 Previous work has shown that the latent representations of transformer-based pre-trained language models are effective in providing semantic and syntactic features \citep{clark2019bert, jawahar2019bert}, and thus we use a local BERT model fine-tuned on our local dataset as the encoder for our framework.

-where $\delta$ is the perturbation, $E$ stands for the representation embeddings of input tokens, $y$ is the golden label, $\theta$ denotes current parameters of our local model, and $\mathcal L\left(\cdot \right)$ is the loss function.
-Since it's hard to find the solution to equation (\ref{optimization}) in a closed form, works in CV usually linearize the loss function with gradients information to approximate the perturbation $\delta$ (\citealp{goodfellow2015explaining}; \citealp{kurakin2017adversarial}).
+For each text input, we first calculate the task-specific loss in the forward propagation process, and then perform backward propagation to obtain the gradients of the loss with respect to the token embeddings of the input text.
+The generated gradients are viewed as the information for updating the perturbations added to the token embeddings, which can be obtained by solving an optimization problem as follows: